go-vela/site/content/templates/overview.md

 ## Template Engines

 At this time the only supported template engine is [Go Templates](https://golang.org/pkg/text/template/).
-Go templates does allow custom functions to be created and used within the template.
-We use the [sprig functions library](http://masterminds.github.io/sprig/) in the engine to allow for more options on top of the Go template syntax.
+We extend Go's built-in template functions to add the [sprig library](http://masterminds.github.io/sprig/) in the engine to allow for more options on top of the Go template syntax.

 Let's take a look at a basic template: